First published 13th May 2020 at 3.30pm. Last updated 12th January 2021 at 3pm.

 Q: I need to reorganise my business which may also result in redundancies.
 What do I need to consider?

-A: If you believe the reorganisation will only be temporary, the furlough scheme is expected to be in place until October and lay-off or short-time working may be considered subject to contract.
+A: If you believe the reorganisation will only be temporary, the furlough scheme has been extended until 31 March 2021 and lay-off or short-time working may be considered subject to contract.

 Employees who have been laid off and have at least one month’s service are entitled to receive Statutory Guarantee Pay for a maximum of 5 days in a rolling three-month period.
 The rate of Statutory Guarantee Pay is currently £30 per day.
 Employees on short-time working will receive payment in accordance with their hours worked.